Sunday, July 14, 2024

 Image from https://www.telegraph.co.uk/culture/theatre/william-shakespeare/10782898/Shakespeare-Laurence-Olivier-as-Hamlet-original-1948-Telegraph-review.html

 The challenge of defining the play and the character has been with us since the beginning.
-Every hero of Shakespeare’s tragedy has some fatal flaw; Hamlet’s tendency to deliver long monologues about what to do has led many to say his flaw is indecision.
+Every hero of Shakespeare’s tragedies has some fatal flaw; Hamlet’s tendency to deliver long monologues about what to do has led many to say his flaw is indecision.
 “This is the tragedy of a man who could not make up his mind” is how he is introduced in Laurence Olivier’s Oscar-winning 1948 film adaptation.

 A century later, critic A. C. Bradley fired back against this charge of inaction, even making it personal: “… it is downright impossible that the man we see rushing after the Ghost, killing Polonius, dealing with the King’s commission on the ship, boarding the pirate, leaping into the grave, executing his final vengeance, could ever have been shrinking or slow in an emergency.
 Imagine Coleridge doing any of these things!”

 Hamlet is a man of action who opts for a wait-and-see approach about his duplicitous uncle.
 Charging his stepfather with murder on the basis of literal phantom testimony is dubious, even if he has witnesses like his friend Horatio who saw the spirit, too.
-(The possibility the Ghost is diabolic and lying is considered briefly).
+(The possibility the Ghost is diabolic and lying is considered, if briefly).

-1842 Painting by Daniel Maclise from
+1842 painting by Daniel Maclise from

 https://commons.wikimedia.org/wiki/File:Daniel_Maclise_(1806-1870)_-_The_Play_Scene_in_%27Hamlet%27_-_N00422_-_National_Gallery.jpg